jsdclxvi/Reforestation/README.md

-## I made a playlist for hiking.
-It has music from Peanuts, The Cranberries, and Eminem.
-I call it my Trail Mix.
+## I went on a date last night with a girl from the zoo.
+It was great.
+She’s a keeper.